jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ### Lab

 The objectives of this lab are to use the shell commands we learned in this chapter and understand their proper usage and form.
 The outcome will help your ability to successfully use the Linux Shell for navigation, file creation, and file modification.
 Resist the temptation to use the GUI file manager and a web browser.
 All actions will be done through the shell unless noted.

 **Note:** All work should be done on either Ubuntu desktop or Fedora desktop unless noted and using the Terminal.

-The following commands are intentionally out of order as you will be issuing commands to fix the order.
+#### Part 1

+Here we will be creating a number of directories and files in order to navigate our filesystem.
+Each step can be satisfied with a short line of text or a screenshot.

-1) Opening a terminal, `cd` to the **Documents** directory.
-Issue the `pwd` command to find your present working directory (or current location)
+1) Open a terminal, `cd` to the **Documents** directory.
+Issue the `pwd` command to find your present working directory (or current location).
-1) Still in the **Documents** directory, use the `mkdir` command to create a directory named: **itmo356**
+1) In the **Documents** directory, use the `mkdir` command to create a directory named: **class-notes**
-1) `cd` into the itmo356 directory.
+1) `cd` into the `class-notes` directory.
 Issue the command to show your present working directory.
 Create the below hierarchy of sub-directories.
 Once created take a screen shot of the output of the `ls` command in the distros directory
 1) distros > BSD
 1) distros > Debian (yes this spelling should be capital)
 1) distros > redhat